 There are several entities who take on snow removal responsibilities after a storm.
 The system works when everyone does their part.
-Snow should be addressed within 24 hours of the completion of the snow event.
+Snow should be addressed within 24 hours of the completion of the snow event under normal circumstances.
+Major blizzards can extend the time it takes to address snow community wide for all involved.

 Major roadways are maintained by the Denver Department of Transportation and Infrastructure.
 Snow removal on these designated roadways begins prior to every snow event and continues throughout its completion.
 Roads are placed in different priority levels and are addressed as equipment becomes available.